What Can I Do In Forestry?

 - Planning and directing construction and maintenance of roads, trails, firebreaks, and recreation facilities

-- Assisting in planning and implementation projects for control of floods, soil erosion, tree diseases, and forest insect pests
+- Assisting in planning and implementing projects for control of floods, soil erosion, tree diseases, and forest insect pests

 - Advising landowners on forestry management techniques and conducting public education programs on forest care and conservation